uncbiag/uncbiag-academic-kickstart/content/authors/liang-shan/_index.md

 - Alumni
 ---

-Liang Shan developed various approaches for the analysis of cartilage changes in osteoarthritis.
-With a particular emphasis on multi-atlas segmentation, longitudinal analysis, and convex segmentation approaches.
+Liang Shan developed various approaches for the analysis of cartilage changes in osteoarthritis; with a particular emphasis on multi-atlas segmentation, longitudinal analysis, and convex segmentation approaches.
 She is currently a software engineer at Google.